AWcoder/MisfitsUnited/README.md

 ## __Section X - Playoffs__ ##

 ### Championship Bracket ###
+- Playoffs are 3 rounds from week 14 to 16
 - Playoff seeding is determined by regular season record with a tiebreaker being total points scored throughout the regular season.
+- Top 6 teams make the playoffs
 - The top two seeds will recieve a first round bye.
 - The first round will be #3 seed vs #6 seed and the #4 seed vs #5 seed.
 - The second round will be the #1 seed vs the worst remaning seed and the #2 seed vs the best remaining seed.